 What is Meta Refresh Redirect?

-This is an example of meta refresh redirect:
+This is an example of a meta refresh redirect:

 <http-equiv=”refresh” content=”0; url=https://example.com/”>